What is customer experience (and why is it so important)?

 What is the difference between customer service and customer experience?

-Customer service is part of the overall customer experience.
-It refers to a very specific touchpoint within the experience, where a customer requests and receives assistance or help—for example, calling an operator to request a refund or interacting via email with a service provider.
+Customer experience is a customer’s overall perception with their cumulative interactions with your company.
+Comparatively, customer services refers to specific touchpoints within the experience, where a customer requests and receives assistance or help—for example, calling an operator to request a refund or interacting via email with a service provider.

 What is Customer Experience Management?